DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

 To demonstrate a basic client-server architecture using MySQL RDBMS, we would have to the following:

-1. Create and configure two linux-based virtual servers using EC2 instances on AWS and connect to them
+**1. Create and configure two linux-based virtual servers using EC2 instances on AWS and connect to them**

-To create two EC2 instances on AWS, login into AWS and then click on `Launch instance` on the EC2 Dashboard
+(a) To create two EC2 instances on AWS, login into AWS and then click on `Launch instance` on the EC2 Dashboard

 ![Alt text](Images/aws_launch-instance.png)

-On the 'Launch an instance' page, fill in the details of the EC2 instance you want to create.
+(b) On the 'Launch an instance' page, fill in the details of the EC2 instance you want to create.
 It's possible to create two instances at once by specifying the number of instances as '2'

 ![Alt text](Images/aws_launch-instance2.png)

-The instances are up and running
+(c) Check that the instances are up and running

 ![Alt text](Images/aws_instances-running.png)

-We can rename the instances to match the specific names we want to give them.
+(d) Rename the instances to match the specific names we want to give them.

 ![Alt text](Images/aws_instances-names.png)

-We'll need to connect to the EC2 instances using the Termius software
+(e) Connect to the EC2 instances using the Termius software

 ![Alt text](Images/termius_mysql-server.png)

 ![Alt text](Images/termius_mysql-client.png)

-Connection to the servers is successful
+(f) Confirm that connection to the servers is successful

 ![Alt text](Images/termius_mysql-client2.png)

 ![Alt text](Images/termius_mysql-server2.png)

-2. Install MySQL server software on the `mysql server` database engine
+**2. Install MySQL server software on the `mysql server` database engine**

-To install the MySQL server software on the EC2 instance, we'll need to first update the OS packages by running the `sudo apt update` command:
+To install the MySQL server software on the EC2 instance:

+(a) Update the OS packages on the Ubuntu server by running the `sudo apt update` command:

 ![Alt text](Images/ubuntu_server-update.png)

-To install the MySQL server software, run the command `sudo apt install mysql-server`
+(b) Install the MySQL server software by running `sudo apt install mysql-server`

 ![Alt text](Images/sql_server-install.png)

 ![Alt text](Images/sql_server-install2.png)

-It's important to run a security script on the MySQL server installation to remove insecure default settings and lockdown access to the database management system.
+(c) It's important to run a security script on the MySQL server installation to remove insecure default settings and lockdown access to the database management system.

 The command to run to set the MySQL password of this installation is `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '********.***'`.
 For security purposes, the actual password is hidden in asterisks.

 ![Alt text](Images/mysql_password1.png)

-Start the interactive script by running `sudo mysql_secure_installation`
+(d) Start the interactive script by running `sudo mysql_secure_installation`

 ![Alt text](Images/mysql_password2.png)